rlavaee/codestitcher/README.md

     clang use the generated basic block layout.

 ### Large page support
-  Passing "-Wl,-plugin-opt,-enable-huge-pages -lhugepage_text_rt -L../build -Wl,-z,max-page-size=0x200000" ensures that the hot code is loaded onto large 2MB pages.
+  For large programs (larger than 1MB), passing "-Wl,-plugin-opt,-enable-huge-pages -lhugepage_text_rt -L../build -Wl,-z,max-page-size=0x200000" ensures that the hot code is loaded onto large 2MB pages.
-  To test this feature, run
+  To test this feature (even though it is not applicable for the provided small test case), run

   * make optimize-lp